How Does Life Insurance Work and Do You Really Need It?

 Life insurance is a type of insurance policy that provides financial support for your family after your death.

-With term life insurance, you will choose the coverage amount and length of time for which you want coverage.
+With term life insurance, you choose the coverage amount and length of time for which you want coverage.
 For example, you may choose a $500,000 policy for 20 years.
-This means that if you die during the 20 years the coverage is in place, your beneficiary will receive $500,000.
+This means if you die during the 20 years the coverage is in place, your beneficiary will receive $500,000.

 While the policy is in place, you will be responsible for paying the premiums.
 If you fail to pay, the insurance company may cancel the policy.